Gerard J. Foschini

-Gerard Joseph Foschini (born February 28, 1940, in Jersey City, New Jersey), is an American telecommunications engineer who has worked for Bell Laboratories since 1961, but is now retired.
+Gerard Joseph Foschini (February 28, 1940 - September 17, 2023), was an American telecommunications engineer who worked for Bell Laboratories from 1961 until his retirement.
+He died in September 2023.
 His research has covered many kinds of data communications, particularly wireless communications and optical communications.
 Foschini has also worked on point-to-point systems and networks.

 Biography

 Foschini received the B.S.E.E. degree from the New Jersey Institute of Technology, the M.E.E. degree from New York University and a Ph.D.
 (1967) from the Stevens Institute of Technology.
 In December 1962, he joined AT&T Bell Laboratories, where he has worked since.
 He has also taught at Princeton University and Rutgers University.

 Within the telecommunications engineering field, he is best known for his invention of Bell Laboratories Layered Space-Time (BLAST).
+One of the first developments in MIMO (multiple input, multiple output) wireless technology.
 This is a scheme for use in wireless communications which recommends the use of multiple antennas at both the transmitter and receiver.
 By careful allocation of the data to be transmitted to the transmitting antennas, multiple data streams can be transmitted simultaneously within a single frequency band — the data capacity of the system then grows directly in line with the number of antennas.
-This represents a significant advance on current, single-antenna systems.
+This represents a significant advance on single-antenna systems.

-Foschini's 1996 paper (not published until 1998), "On limits of wireless communications in a fading environment when using multiple antennas",[1] played a key role advancing multiple-input multiple-output wireless systems.
-Shortly after that publication, in a technical memorandum for his employers,[2] Foschini introduced the BLAST concept which is one of the most widely examined techniques in wireless communications research today.
+Foschini's 1996 paper, not published until 1998, "On limits of wireless communications in a fading environment when using multiple antennas",[1] played a key role advancing multiple-input multiple-output wireless systems.
+Shortly after that publication, in a technical memorandum for his employers,[2] Foschini introduced the BLAST concept, which is one of the most widely examined techniques in wireless communications research today.
 Among his later contributions, the paper offering a simplified form of the original BLAST architecture, called Vertical BLAST (V-BLAST),[3] has also resulted in intensive international research efforts.
 In 2002, Bell Laboratories' patent on BLAST was named by MIT's Technology Review Magazine as one of five "Patents to watch".
-According to the Institute for Scientific Information Foschini is in the top 0.5% of most widely cited authors.
+According to the Institute for Scientific Information Foschini is in the top 0.3% of most-cited authors.
+His papers have been cited over 50,000 times, resulting in an H-index of 63 and an i10-index of 114.